pudly/schmopera-hugo/content/articles/3-tv-opera-references-with-great-meaning-maybe.md

 date = "2016-04-22T10:26:00+01:00"
 lastmod = "2016-04-22T12:15:00+01:00"
 publishDate = "2016-04-22T12:12:00+01:00"
 short_description = "Is McGill reflected in those poor ladies, tricked by Albuquerque Alfonso into what seemed like a lucrative case?
 Or is it a more general reminder that Jimmy McGill is about as trustworthy as Alfonso himself?
-Like Puccini, Mozart places deception in a package that's pretty on the outside; sweet-talking, truth-bending McGill certainly makes a career doing the same thing." slug = "3-tv-opera-references-with-great-meaning-maybe" title = "3 TV opera references with great meaning (maybe)"
+Like Puccini, Mozart places deception in a package that&#039;s pretty on the outside; sweet-talking, truth-bending McGill certainly makes a career doing the same thing." slug = "3-tv-opera-references-with-great-meaning-maybe" title = "3 TV opera references with great meaning (maybe)"
 +++